-Terri testified concerning their transition into the home, explaining that they worked to establish routines and ensured that they received regular medical care.
+Terri testified concerning the transition into the home, explaining that they worked to establish daily routines.
 She sought every available form of therapy for the Children.
-She transported the Children to therapeutic visitation with Mother but was not involved in the actual sessions.
-She professed that Azalaya was diagnosed with sensory issues and required additional therapy through Tennessee Early Intervention Services.

-Terri testified that she was aware of one visit between Azalaya and Father.
-She recalled that visitation with Father was suspended by the Anderson County Juvenile Court in March 2020, pending his completion of a hair follicle test.
-She agreed that she received a lump sum of child support each month from the three parents involved-Mother, Father, and Kaniel's father.
+She transported them to therapeutic visitation with Mother but was not involved in the actual sessions.
+She received a lump sum of child support each month from the three parents involved-Mother, Father, and Azalaya's father.
 She was unsure how much was contributed by each parent.

 Terri testified that they petitioned for termination and adoption because the parents had not made contact in over a year.
 She wanted to provide permanency for the Children.
-She acknowledged that Mother and Father dropped gifts with the guardian ad litem a few years ago.
+She acknowledged that Mother and Azalaya's father dropped gifts with the guardian ad litem a few years ago.
 The clothes provided were the wrong sizes, and they had hid notes to the Children throughout the packages.
 Terri acknowledged that Mother was not welcome in her home as a result of Mother's continued theft of her property.